 Spacer bar can be bent or joined at the corners.
 Connectors and corner keys come in a range of sizes and colours which are compatible with specific profiles of spacer bar.
 Gas fittings are also available.

 A dual sealing system makes up for over 90% of the European insulated glass market.
 The primary seal serves as an assembly support during the construction of the sealed unit.
 Once completed, low moisture vapour transmission rate and low gas permeability help stop the movement of water vapour and inert gases in and out of the sealed unit.
 Primary sealant is available in several block sizes and is compatible with butyl, PU, PS and Silicone systems.
+Thermoseal Group supplies a range of PIB including its own brand Euroseal PIB, and a range of PIB machines suitable for small and large IG manufacturers.

 An edge sealant bonds to the spacer bar and the glass to seal the edge of the unit to prevent moisture ingress.
 It also provides protection from gases passing into and out of its internal unit construction.
 Options include: Hotmelt, Polyurethane, Polysulphide and silicone.
 This is critical to the integrity of the sealed unit.
+Thermoseal Group supplies a range of options for secondary sealant including its own brand Euroseal as well as other internationally-recognised brand sealants.

 The requirement to pass EN1279 part 3 standard and the pressure to gain a C+ Window Energy Rating (WER) is creating an increasing demand for units that are gas-filled.